WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Parallel_Resistance/index.md

 ![](../Support_Files/Resistors_in_Parallel.svg){:standalone}

 Instead of providing more resistance than a single resistor, or resistors in series, it actually provides less.
-To understand this, we have to put turn the idea of a resistor on its head, and consider the amount of current it conducts.
+To understand this, we have to turn the idea of a resistor on its head, and consider the amount of current it conducts.
 Imagine the water analogy from before, but this time there is three resistor valves that let water through:

 ![](../Support_Files/Parallel_Resistance.svg){:standalone}